jonnylangefeld/dividend-data-download/readme.md

 ### Use the Data

 The dataset is stored in both, `instruments.p` and `instruments.json`.
 The pickle file is a pandas DataFrame object.
 The benefit of the pickle file is, that the data is already classified properly.
-Load it with `pandas.load_pickle('instruments.p')`
+Load it with `pandas.read_pickle('instruments.p')`
 It can be merged with any other financial data set based on the symbol.

 ### Approach